xandak/hons-thesis-code/README.md

 # hons-thesis-code
-Supplementary code for honours thesis
+Supplementary code for honours thesis.

 This repository contains supplementary code for the Honours thesis 'Realising the GKP code using periodic driving'.
 The files included in this repository are:
 * `Square code.ipynb` contains the code listed in Appendix I of the thesis, as well as some examples of using these functions.
 The functions include: